 In populations with low dietary calcium intake, daily calcium supplementation (1.5–2.0 g oral elemental calcium) is recommended for pregnant women to reduce the risk of pre-eclampsia.vii

-Where can you find calcium?v
+Where can you find calcium?

 Reaching the recommended levels of calcium is easy when there is a multitude of calcium-rich foods, even for those who are lactose intolerant or have certain dietary restrictions.